-Visual tab (Basic): Hover over the element you want to modify.
+- Visual sub-tab (Basic): Hover over the element you want to modify.
 Select the text, link, image, or video link.
 Enter or edit the new content and click Apply.
 The new content displays on the page.
-You can see your changes in a Modifications bar on the right-hand side.
-Once the page is build, click Interactive mode to interact with the page as a customer would.
+You can see your changes in a Modifications section on the right-hand side.
+Once the page is build, toggle on Interactive mode to interact with the page as a customer would.

 Important: The element (HTML ID or CSS Class) displays when you're in Interactive mode.
 It's important to use unique Selectors to ensure at run-time, the correct elements are modified instead of elements with similar names or IDs.

-Advanced tab: If you are tech-savy, you can make changes in HTML, allowing for more advanced changes, such as changing menu items that only appear on hover.
-Select the Advanced tab, select Create a modification, enter the name of the element in the HTML element identifier field, edit the element, and click Apply.
+- Advanced sub-tab: If you are tech-savy, you can make changes in HTML, allowing for more advanced changes, such as changing menu items that only appear on hover.
+Click the Advanced sub-tab, select Create a modification, enter the name of the element in the HTML element identifier field, edit the element, and click Apply.

 Important: We can't customize website content that is loaded after the tag is loaded, such as carousels, drop-downs, and iframes, or any object that requires the visitor’s input to enable additional content.